joejag/tech-lead-talk/slides/presentation.md

 ![right](leader.jpg)

-- Engender the tech vision
+- A developer who is a leader
-- Champion cross functional attributes
+- Promotoes the tech vision
-- Build systems - not software
+- Build systems - not just software

 ---